 The Gladue Handbook, intended as a resource for lawyers, judges and other justice system participants was launched in September 2012 in Winnipeg.

 Part 4 – The Honourable Chief Judge Ken Champagne

 Part 5 – Mr. Jonathan Rudin

 Part 6 – The Honourable Chief Judge Karen Ruddy

 Community Legal Education: Implementing the UN Declaration on the Rights of Indigenous Peoples

-Through Professor Brenda Gunn, Robson Hall has joined together with the Indigenous Bar Association on a project entitled “Implementing the UN Declaration on the Rights of Indigenous Peoples in Canada.”
-This project is funded by the Law for the Future Fund of the Canadian Bar Association.
-This community-university research partnership will foster engagement in and between the legal community, Aboriginal communities, academics, and Canadian governments about the potential for the UN Declaration to bring about social and legal change in Canada.
+Through Professor Gunn, the UM Faculty of Law, joined together with the Indigenous Bar Association on a previous project entitled “Implementing the UN Declaration on the Rights of Indigenous Peoples in Canada.”
+This project was funded by the Law for the Future Fund of the Canadian Bar Association.

-Dr. Milward is an expert on criminal law and Aboriginal justice issues.
+Former Robson Hall professor Dr. Milward is an expert on criminal law and Aboriginal justice issues.
 He is widely published in a number of international and national journals.
-His current research is focused on the Mr. Big investigative technique, and Aboriginal over-representation as dangerous offenders subject to indeterminate detention.
+His more recent research was focused on the Mr. Big investigative technique, and Aboriginal over-representation as dangerous offenders subject to indeterminate detention.